 You can never judge an academic book by its cover.
 Simon Dyson, a quiet assistant professor, is a man of hidden depths.
 To the world he presents as a harmless, innocuous, shy and retiring intellectual.
 However, the man who lurks behind that public persona is far more interesting …and dangerous …and driven.

-Two years in the writing, this book deals with the day-to-day trials and tribulations of people who suffer from both obsessive compulsive disorder and PTSD, and how those behaviours challenge the smallest of tasks and the greatest of hurdles, each presenting a different and overwhelming hurdle for anyone suffering from an attack of either, and sometimes, more seriously, both.
+Two years in the writing, this book deals with the day-to-day trials and tribulations of people who suffer from both obsessive compulsive disorder and PTSD, and how those behaviours challenge the smallest of tasks and the greatest of hurdles, each presenting a different and overwhelming stumbling block for anyone suffering from an attack of either, and sometimes, more seriously, both.